Raj28Mall/ShopCart/README.md

     - Have to check responsiveness

 ### **Product Listing Page**
 - A page to showcase available products with sorting and filtering options.
+    - Loading page left
+    - Sorting and filtering implemented
+    - Responsiveness pending

 ### **Product Details Page**
 - A page that displays detailed information about individual products.